arslanabid33/task-3/README.md

-# task-3
+# Devops
-The repository contains task 3 related to bash scripting
+The repository contains all the task folders